kevstfnl/kevstfnl/README.md

 ### Other:
 - Version control with Git and GitHub
 - Basic usage and management of Linux systems
+- Basic usage for deployment with Docker

 ## 🎯 Roadmap:
   - **React** and **Angular** for front-end development